 It can be a little overwhelming deciding where to start when choosing a home espresso machine.
 There are so many brands and models available out there that it boggles the mind.
 There is certainly something for everyone; it’s just a matter of finding the right fit.

 Here we’ll cover the very basic factors that you should consider when looking to fill that empty space on your counter.
 In a later post we’ll delve into finer technical details.

 There are 3 main types of espresso machine.
-Single boiler, heat exchanger and double boiler (also known as dual boiler).
-You can read more about these machine types here (http://www.clivecoffee.com/espresso_buyers_guide.html) but the crux of the matter is that for temperature consistency and the ability to pull shots and steam milk at the same time a double boiler is required.
+Single boiler, heat exchanger and dual boiler (also known as dual boiler).
+You can read more about these machine types here (http://www.clivecoffee.com/espresso_buyers_guide.html) but the crux of the matter is that for temperature consistency and the ability to pull shots and steam milk at the same time a dual boiler is required.

 Espresso machines weren’t designed with American countertops in mind.
 Before you buy check the dimensions of the machine, particularly the height.
 Also bear in mind that you’ll need a burr grinder to get the most out of your machine, which further adds to the footprint.

 Some machines have to be plumbed in.
 Some can’t.
 They instead make use of a manually filled water reservoir inside the machine.
 And some nifty machines have the capability to do both.
 Many people are renting but want the flexibility to plumb in their machine if they move houses so it’s good to have this option.
 If you do go for a reservoir machine be sure to check the access point is easily accessible from where your machine is going to live.

 Vibratory pumps are the norm for standalone, non-plumbed machines.
 If a machine is direct plumbed it needs to have either a rotary or a gear pump.
 Rotary pumps are a little quieter and smoother.
 No pump is anywhere near as loud as a grinder, so this shouldn’t be a deal-breaker.